justadudewhohacks/opencv4nodejs/CONTRIBUTING.md

 ### 1. Add the Function Binding

 Let's consider the GaussianBlur example.
 Since the first argument is a cv::Mat, we are going to make this a class method binding.
-Furthermore, GaussianBlur is implemented in the imgproc package of OpenCV (as we have to include '#include <opencv2/imgproc.hpp>' to use this method).
+Furthermore, GaussianBlur is implemented in the imgproc package of OpenCV (as we have to include `#include <opencv2/imgproc.hpp>` to use this method).
 Therefore we want to implement the binding in MatImgprocBindings.h:

 ``` c++
 namespace MatImgprocBindings {